IBMStreams/pypi.streamsx.hdfs/README.md

 ### Composite Test with IBM Analytic Engine

-This test requires STREAMS_INSTALL set and a running Streams instance.
+This test requires:
+- The environment variable `STREAMS_INSTALL` set and the Streams instance is running.
-Required environment variable `STREAMS_HDFS_TOOLKIT` for the `com.ibm.streamsx.hdfs` toolkit location:
+- The environment variable `STREAMS_HDFS_TOOLKIT` set for the `com.ibm.streamsx.hdfs` toolkit location:

-And requires a runing Ibm Analytics Engine with a running HDFS instance.
+- A runing Ibm Analytics Engine HADOOP cluster with a running HDFS instance.

-Required environment variable `ANALYTICS_ENGINE` that contains the Hadoop cluster webhdfs credentilas as a JSON string.
+- The environment variable `ANALYTICS_ENGINE` set to credential file that contains the Hadoop cluster webhdfs credentilas as a JSON string.

-This test redas the IAE credentilas (HdfsUri, HdfsUser, HdfsPassword) and perform the following tests.
+This test redas the IAE credentilas (HdfsUri, HdfsUser, HdfsPassword) from JSON file and perform the following tests:

 - The standard operator `Beacon` generates 1000 lines.
 - The `HdfsFileSink` opeartor writes every 100 lines produced by Beacon operator in a new file in 'pytest' (sample41.txt, sample42.txt, ...)